Every Time I Die: Ex Lives and From Parts Unknown (2012–2015)

 In January 2012, Every Time I Die released their video for "Underwater Bimbos from Outer Space", from their album Ex Lives, which was released on March 6, 2012.
 On February 23, the band released the second single and music video off the album for "Revival Mode".
 The band embarked on tour with The Devil Wears Prada, Oh, Sleeper and Letlive in 2012 in support of Ex Lives.

 On October 15, 2013, the band was announced to be a support act for A Day to Remember on their European Tour 2014.

-In the spring of 2014, the band announced that they were starting production on their seventh studio album From Parts Unknown with producer Kurt Ballou which was released July 8, 2014 along with their sixth run on the Vans Warped Tour 20th edition.
-The album peaked at #22 on the Billboard 200, their second top 25 in the band's existence.
-Following their time on Warped Tour Every Time I Die started a Canadian tour in mid September with Expire and Counterparts.
+In the spring of 2014, the band announced that they were starting production on their seventh studio album From Parts Unknown with producer Kurt Ballou, which was released July 8, 2014, along with their sixth run on the Vans Warped Tour 20th edition.
+The album peaked at No. 22 on the Billboard 200, the second top-30 placement in the band's discography.
+Following their time on Warped Tour, Every Time I Die started a Canadian tour in mid-September with Expire and Counterparts.
 Following their Canadian tour, they co-headlined a winter tour with The Ghost Inside along with support from Architects, Backtrack and Hundredth as their openers.

 In February 2015, the band announced Ryan Leger's departure, and he was replaced by Daniel Davison, formerly of Norma Jean and Underoath.
 On March 29, the band revealed that they would be releasing an EP exclusively for Record Store Day titled Salem.